Building communities of strength.

 Agency on Aging of South Central Connecticut (AOASCC)

 The Agency on Aging of South Central Connecticut’s model, in partnership with Trusted Ride-Certified, aims to improve the health and well-being of older adults and people with disabilities by facilitating a reduction in missed medical appointments and procedures resulting from transportation barriers.
-The Trusted Ride Program has expanded its model to include Vaccine Buddies assisting older adults and adults with disabilities to register and receive COVID 19 vaccinations including transportation, if needed.
-The delivery of services includes remote connections, and contactless interactions, using public safety precautions.
-AOASCC’s model includes building a network of screened and trained volunteer chaperones to accompany older adults and adults with disabilities in need to and from non-emergency medical appointments and outpatient procedures.
+AOASCC’s model will build a network of screened and trained volunteer chaperones to accompany older adults and adults with disabilities in need to and from non-emergency medical appointments and outpatient procedures.
 AOASCC serves an urban community.

 Aging Clinic of the Rockies at Colorado State University

-Aging Clinic of the Rockies (ACoR)’s model establishes a family caregiver mentorship program to support novice caregivers by pairing them with experienced caregivers.
-The delivery of services includes virtual communication.
-Caregiver mentors are trained as peer counselors to maximize their efficacy as mentors.
+Aging Clinic of the Rockies (ACoR)’s model will establish a family caregiver mentorship program to support novice caregivers by pairing them with experienced caregivers.
+Caregiver mentors will be trained as peer counselors to maximize their efficacy as mentors.
 ACoR’s senior peer counseling (SPC) program is a long-standing successful program, which trains volunteer older adults as peer counselors.
 ACoR serves urban, suburban, and rural communities.

 Aroostook Agency on Aging (AAAA)

-Aroostook Agency on Aging’s model addresses community unmet needs for older adults and adults with disabilities by using Friendly Visiting to reduce social isolation, Friendly Helpers to assist with home maintenance and repairs, and Friendly Neighbors to link those in need to the Agency and other vital community partners.
-The delivery of the services includes phone, texting, etc. and using public safety precautions.
-The model’s goals are to increase social inclusion, older adult’s ability to live independently, and improve quality of life.
+Aroostook Agency on Aging’s model will address community unmet needs for older adults and adults with disabilities by using Friendly Visiting to reduce social isolation, Friendly Helpers to assist with home maintenance and repairs, and Friendly Neighbors to link those in need to the Agency and other vital community partners.
+The model’s goals are to increase social opportunities, older adult’s ability to live independently, and quality of life.
 AAAA serves a very large geographical rural area.

 Catholic Charities Southwestern Ohio (CCSWO)

-The Catholic Charities Southwestern Ohio’s Senior Services Program model provides evidence-based Powerful Tools for Caregivers (PTC) classes for caregivers, caregiver support groups, and respite and companionship.
-The delivery of services includes remote connections and use of public safety precautions.
-CCSWO’s goals are to empower family caregivers to maintain their health and well-being, address older adults’ needs, provide respite for caregivers, and increase access to available resources.
+The Catholic Charities Southwestern Ohio’s Senior Services Program model will provide evidence-based Powerful Tools for Caregivers (PTC) classes for caregivers of adults aged 60+, in-home non-medical services for older adults (such as grocery shopping, meal preparation, medication reminders), and virtual support groups for caregivers and their families.
+CCSWO’s goals are to empower family caregivers to maintain their health and well-being, address older adults’ needs, provide respite for caregivers, and increase ability to connect with available resources.
 CCSWO serves urban and rural communities, with a focus on serving Hispanic and rural communities.

 Catholic Community Service, Inc. (CCS)

-Catholic Community Service’s model volunteer program (Friends of Seniors) includes companionship visits, patient advocacy, wake-up and evening check-ins, subsistence hunting and fishing, home and heat maintenance, light housekeeping, safety checks, food preparation, technology support, medical equipment delivery, mail maintenance, and pet assistance, using public safety precautions.
+Catholic Community Service’s model volunteer program includes companionship visits, travel companionship, patient advocacy, home maintenance and safety checks, food preparation, technology support, and medical equipment delivery.
 CCS’s model reinforces Juneau’s strong community ties and supports older adults’ desire to live independently by easing the emotional and physical risks of isolation and bridging essential resource gaps in their community.
 CCS’s model creates mutuality between providing and giving care to address older community members’ reluctance to ask for and/or receive assistance, which often creates a significant risk to their health and independence.
 CCS serves rural, suburban, and tribal communities.

 Carova Beach Volunteer Fire & Rescue Auxiliary, Inc. (CBVFR)